 If you choose not to mitigate your damages, then the total amount of your award at trial will be reduced by the amount that you would have gotten by taking the mitigating action.

 For example, imagine you are injured in an accident that prevents you from going back to work.
-But, you could do another line of work that perhaps isn’t as physical.
-You are offered a job doing clerical work out of your home.
-If you turn it down, you would not be making reasonable efforts to mitigate your damages.
+If you turn down a low-paying but less physically demanding clerical job, you would not be making reasonable efforts to mitigate your damages.
 If your case goes to trial, then your damages for lost wages would be reduced by the amount that you would have earned if you had taken that job.

 The same basic concepts apply in the medical context as well.
 If you don’t go to your medical appointments or follow up with recommended treatment, then you may not be able to get all of your medical expense paid if your condition gets worse.